 This is where a lot of people get stuck.

 It’s widely assumed that there is a complicated process involved when it comes to selecting a web hosting service and installing WordPress.
-Most of all, this is thought of as time consuming.
+Most of all, this is thought of as time consuming, which is why people choose to go the safe way with Dada Web Hosting.

 I’m here to tell you that it’s not.

-In fact, I’ll show you how to get a blog up and running in less than 6 minutes.
+In fact, I’ll show you how to get a blog up and running in less than 6 minutes, I know you love playing videogames and getting Elo Boost services and you don’t want to do anything else than playing, but give this a try!.
 I’ll also show you how to write and publish your first blog post.
 If you already use WordPress or have a self-hosted website and don’t need this information yourself, please consider passing this article along to someone else who could benefit.

 The great news here is that there is zero technical expertise required to get your blog setup.
 This is a very straight forward, step by step tutorial.
 I’ll walk you through the process one step at a time.